rose-tool/roset/README.md

 ## Run a Test

+### Action 1 and 2 verification
-To run a test, the simplest command is:
+To run the verification of Action 1 and 2, the simplest command is:
 ```
 cd src
 python3 test.py --config_path <CONFIGURATION_PATH>